rohansen-8/rohansen-8.github.io/index.md

 ## Work experience

+ - **Data Engineer**, TeamViewer;  2022, April - Current
+    Responsible for the data infrastructure.
+Improving upon data self-service by focusing on documentation and data mesh approach (data as a product).
+Managing stakeholders and translating business requests to technical specifications.

- - **Junior Data Engineer**, TeamViewer;  2021, August - Current
+ - **Junior Data Engineer**, TeamViewer;  2021, August - 2022, March
-   Continuing within the Business Intelligence department with a focus on the data engineering side.
+    More responsibilities compared to the internship, such as taking care of import/transformation/export processes (Airflow/dbt/AWS/Azure), being responsible for GDPR (e.g. handling (pseudo-)anonymization) and coaching others within the team.

  - **Business Intelligence Intern**, TeamViewer;  2021, February - 2021, July
     Full-time internship working with the Data Science, Data engineering and Reporting teams.
 Using Redshift with dbt to perform queries, showcasing results in Tableau and building pipelines with AWS.
 Orchestrating all events using Airflow, such as automatically sending resellers an Excel file with customer that might renew soon.
 Created a serverless notification service for CodeCommit using AWS Lambda in combination with cloudwatch; enabling faster communication on pull requests.